collapsed-stacks/startups/questions/13249/who-manage-the-first-devs-in-a-small-startup.md

 - posted by: [Craider](https://stackexchange.com/users/12251127/craider) on 2017-11-14
 - score: 1

-<p>In my last startup it was the CTO, but he was also the only one who wanted this job.
-Me and a friend made quite a research on the CTO roles, and it seems like in the vast majority of cases its the CTO who takes the team leader role until the team grows big enough. more info here: <a href="http://ctorole.com/" rel="nofollow noreferrer">http://ctorole.com/</a></p>
+In my last startup it was the CTO, but he was also the only one who wanted this job.
+Me and a friend made quite a research on the CTO roles, and it seems like in the vast majority of cases its the CTO who takes the team leader role until the team grows big enough. more info here: http://ctorole.com/